-To help get your restaurant ready for your state’s next phase, we spoke to Donald Burns, The Restaurant Coach, to find out his top five tips on how to stay in business now and prepare for a full reopening once the coronavirus pandemic comes to an end.
+To help get your restaurant ready for your state’s next phase, we spoke to Donald Burns, The Restaurant Coach, to find out his top five tips on how to stay in business now and prepare for a full reopening.

 1. Make the most out of takeout and delivery

 No-contact takeout and delivery have become the new norm.
 One trend Burns noted is a pivot to family meals, which provide benefits to both the restaurant and their guests.
 By providing a meal with multiple portions in lieu of individual entrees – a whole pan of lasagna with a large salad, for example – you save on packaging, avoid delivery and/or third-party fees, and generate revenue for multiple meals rather than one or two.
 Meanwhile, a family or couple gets a few days’ worth of meals with limited outside contact.

 Additionally, guests are going to start adapting to this new lifestyle, and after this is all over some habits will still remain.
-Don’t ditch the new takeout and/or delivery system you’ve put in place the second you’re allowed to fully reopen – people may still be looking for it.
+Don’t ditch the new takeout and/or delivery system you’ve put in place via your restaurant POS the second you’re allowed to fully reopen – people may still be looking for it.
 “The pandemic is going to shift the whole dynamics of the restaurant industry, and that won’t go away,” Burns says.
 “It takes 30 days to create a habit.
 In the post-Coronavirus economy, takeout could be a lot bigger than it was.”

 2. Keep Promoting Gift Cards

-The revenue from gift cards is going to help keep you afloat with cash now without having to provide something in return until things start to get better after the coronavirus.
+The revenue from gift cards is going to help keep you afloat with cash now without having to provide something in return until things become safer.
 To sell more gift cards, look to a past promotion you’ve run (maybe Black Friday?) and offer the same or a similar deal via email or social.
 As Burns points out, gift card redemption is about 80% on average anyway, so the rest of those sales are pure profit.

 3. Maintain Communication With Your Guests